AlgoMaster Logo

 Thread creation10-100 μs

-That is often around a 100× difference, which matters a lot when you need thousands of concurrent tasks.
+That is often around a 100× difference, which is significant when you need thousands of concurrent tasks.

 Communication